 At Clean Harbors we are always seeking to incorporate innovative methods and technologies to enhance materials recycling and recovery at our facilities.
-Our incineration facility in El Dorado, Arkansas specializes in the treatment of regulated hazardous waste and non-hazardous industrial waste by high temperature thermal destruction.
+Our incineration facility in El Dorado, Arkansas, specializes in the treatment of regulated hazardous waste and non-hazardous industrial waste by high temperature thermal destruction.
 The facility utilizes two rotary kilns for the treatment of solids and sludge producing an ash byproduct from incineration.

 In July of 2021, El Dorado began a program to recover incinerated steel drums.
 The incinerated drums are processed through comprehensive screening, shredding and washing processes.
-Recovered drums had been tested for compliance and to verify that no hazardous materials remain.
+Recovered drums are tested for compliance and to verify that no hazardous materials remain.
 Acceptable recovered drums are then loaded onto trailers for shipment to an authorized recycling partner.

-In the first year of operation the project has recovered over 3,000 tons that would otherwise have been disposed in a landfill.
-Not only are these materials recovered for reuse but their recovery has resulted in a reduction of approximately 10,000 cubic yards of landfill volume and an estimated reduction of 100 metric tons CO2e from decreased transportation over the project to date.
+In the first year of operation, the project has recovered over 3,000 tons that would otherwise have been disposed in a landfill.
+Not only are these materials recovered for reuse, but their recovery has resulted in a reduction of approximately 10,000 cubic yards of landfill volume and an estimated reduction of 100 metric tons CO2e from decreased transportation to date.
 This is one example of a project that has reduced our carbon footprint while improving operations and reducing waste and costs.

 In addition, El Dorado has adopted a recycling process by which polycarbonate drums are recycled into new containers for redeployment.
-The process which began in 2022 involves shredding and granulation sending used polycarbonate drums to a bucket plant for reproduction.
-In total 670 five (5) gallon pails and associated lids have been reproduced from the 736 spent containers repurposed to date.
+The process, which began in 2022, involves shredding and granulation sending used polycarbonate drums to a bucket plant for reproduction.
+In total, 670 five-gallon pails and associated lids have been reproduced from the 736 spent containers repurposed to date.
+Social We Are Better Together

-CLEAN HARBORS SUSTAINABILITY REPORT OVERVIEW ENVIRONMENTAL SOCIAL GOVERNANCE GOALS APPENDIX
+CLEAN HARBORS SUSTAINABILITY REPORT